Republican governors call on Biden to withdraw student loan forgiveness plan ‘immediately’

 (KCAU) — Twenty-two Republican governors, including Florida’s Ron DeSantis and Texas’ Greg Abbott, have sent a letter to President Joe Biden opposing his plans to cancel student loan debt and telling him to withdraw it “immediately.”

-The joint letter sent Monday, spearheaded by Iowa’s Kim Reynolds, stated Biden’s plan of $10,000 in debt forgiveness would add $600,000 to taxpayers.
+The joint letter sent Monday, spearheaded by Iowa’s Kim Reynolds, stated Biden’s plan of $10,000 in debt forgiveness would cost $600 billion total to taxpayers.
 The letter claimed that is unfair for the vast majority of taxpayers to pay for loan forgiveness when only 16-17% of Americans have federal student loan debt.
 They added that the plan would shift the burden of debt from the wealthy to the poor.

 The joint letter went on to say that it was the decision of the students to take out loans.

-Note: Editor’s Note: This story has been updated to correct the total cost to taxpayers.